-APhA would like to thank the Committee for holding this important hearing and for continuing to work with us by making key COVID-19 health care flexibilities permanent and including S. 1362 in your legislative healthcare infrastructure package to increase access to pharmacist-provided patient care services for medically underserved communities to promote health care equity.
-Please contact Alicia Kerry J. Mica, Senior Lobbyist, at AMica@aphanet.org or by phone at (202) 429-7507 as a resource as you consider this legislation.
+APhA would like to thank the Committee for its proactive work to ensure the country is prepared and ready to respond to future pandemics such as COVID-19.
+We hope that you will consider our recommendations outlined in this letter to make key COVID-19 health care flexibilities permanent as well as include S. 1362 in this legislative package to increase access to pharmacist-provided patient care services for medically underserved communities.
+Please contact

+Alicia Kerry J. Mica, Senior Lobbyist, at AMica@aphanet.org or by phone at (202) 429-7507 as a resource as you consider this legislation.
 Thank you again for the opportunity to provide comments on this important issue.